Clicky

 PVE Primaries

-PVE Special weapons meta
+PvE Special weapons meta

 For the sake of clarity, all weapon categories consisting of only 1 or 2 exotics have been excluded.
 Weapons such as Eriana’s Vow are too unique to be representative of an entire weapon type.